lpenguin/harlowe/README.md

  * Now, various macros (`(range:)`, `(subarray:)`, `(substring:)`, `(rotated:)` etc.) which require integers (positive or negative whole numbers) will produce errors if they are given fractional numbers.
  * Now, `<tw-passage>` elements (that is, passages' HTML elements) have a `tags` attribute containing all of the passage's tags in a space-separated list.
 This allows such elements to be styled using author CSS, or selected using author Javascript, in a manner similar to Twine 1.4 (but using the `[tags~= ]` selector instead of `[data-tags~= ]`).
  * Now, `debug-header` tagged passages are run after `header` tagged passages in debug mode, for consistency with the order of `debug-startup` and `startup`.
+ * Removed the CSS directives that reduce the font size based on the player's device width, because this functionality seems to be non-obvious to users, and can interfere with custom CSS in an unpleasant way.

 ####Additions